Ashleigh Hitterman speaks a little more slowly now. But she speaks clearly, and strongly, and she speaks for herself.

 Doctors in Indiana thought Hitterman had overdosed.

-When her boyfriend found her unresponsive on July 4, 2019, at his home, he called paramedics, who took her to a local hospital in Dyer.
+When her boyfriend found her unresponsive on July 4, 2019, at his home, he called paramedics, who took her to a local hospital.
 She was repeatedly treated with naloxone for a suspected opioid overdose.